r3morce/projektwoche-valorant-api/README.md

 - formatting
 - GET requests
 - data processing
+## How to start
+- Download this repo
+- Unpack it
+- Start Visual Studio Code (VSC)

-To start, clone this repo, open the folder 'lessons' and start at [Lesson 1.
-Hello World](lessons/1.%20hello%20world.py)
+- Within VSC open the folder 'lessons'
+- Start at lesson '01. print'

 ## Prerequisites